gbaman/microbit-experiments/README.md

-# microbit-experiments
+# BBC micro:bit experiments
-A collection of experiments using the BBC micro:bit
+A collection of experiments, scripts and crazy ideas created using the BBC micro:bit